kumarshantanu/promenade/doc/intro.md

 called with that failure argument to take corrective action and return a failure again.
 If `check-inventory` was successful then `process-order` is called, followed by `fulfil-order` on success.

+A failure-handler may or may not recover from a _failure_, hence they may return either _failure_ or _success_.
+However, a failure-handler is only invoked if the prior result is a _failure_.
+Specifically, in the above example, `cancel-order` would deliberately keep the status as _failure_ so that the control can flow to the next step `stock-replenish-init`.

 #### The either-bind variants

 The success and failure results are basically dealt with using the `prom/bind-either` function: